 Office equipment (PC, fax/printer, phone, furniture, file cabinets)

-Your Team and Payroll
+Your team and payroll

 How many people you’ll need to hire depends on the concept and size of your cafe as well as on the number of planned working hours and shifts.

 Try to find a mentor in your area who has operated or consulted a successful local restaurant.
-The expert advice you’ll get from an expert will save you a lot of money in the long term, and keep a lot of delicious food out of the trash can.
+The advice you’ll get from an expert will save you a lot of money in the long term, and keep a lot of delicious food out of the trash can.

 When you sign a contract with a supplier, always reserve the right to cooperate with other suppliers, especially if this supplier cannot guarantee you stable prices.